Grelot/blog/content/resume/index.md

 # Experience

 **February 2017 to present: Computer scientist**, CNRS UMR 5175, Center of Functional Ecology and Evolution, Montpellier
-- New softwares for the analysis and visualization of megadata from high-throughput DNA sequencing (genomics, environmental DNA).
+- I develop softwares for the analysis and visualization of data from high-throughput DNA sequencing (genomics, metagenomics, environmental DNA).
 I also ensure technology watch to implement new data processing methods and optimize scientific reproducibility. *(python, R, bash, snakemake, julia, C++, SLURM, Docker, Singularity, univa grid engine)*

 **January 2016 to august 2016: Software ingineer** (Master internship), INSERM UMR S598, Genetics of Diabetes, Paris
-- New features for a software dedicated to detection and annotation of rare genetic variants from human genome sequence data. *(python, mySQL, qt4 )*
+- I developed and integrated a functionnality and its graphical interface to a medical software.
+It aims to detect and annotate rare genetic variants related to diabetes on human genome sequence data. *(python, mySQL, qt4 )*

 **February 2015 to June 2015: Computational biologist** (Master internship), INSERM UMR S1134, Dynamics of Structures and Interactions of Macromolecules in Biology Paris
-- New algorithm to predict 3D-modelisation of protein structure at atomic resolution *(python, R, C, C++, bash, CSS, HTML, Javascript)*
+- Implementation of an algorithm to predict 3D-modelisation of protein structure at atomic resolution *(python, R, C, C++, bash, CSS, HTML, Javascript)*

 # Projects